Ecwid/ecwid-api-docs/includes/_application_storage.md

 });
 ```

-To retrieve all data from storage, use `EcwidApp.setAppStorage` with a callback function as a parameter.
+To retrieve all data from storage, use `EcwidApp.getAppStorage` with a callback function as a parameter.
 It will return an array of objects, containing all keys and their values in your app storage.
 You can save that response in a variable and access it in your app later.

 > Get data from application storage by key